View All Services

 High-dose chemotherapy with stem cell rescue

-High-dose chemotherapy with stem cell rescue is a way of giving high doses of chemotherapy and replacing blood -forming cells destroyed by the cancer treatment.
+High doses of chemotherapy are given to kill cancer cells.
+Healthy cells, including blood -forming cells, are also destroyed by the cancer treatment.
+Stem cell rescue is a treatment to replace the blood-forming cells.
 Stem cells (immature blood cells) are removed from the blood or bone marrow of the patient and are frozen and stored.
-After the chemotherapy is completed, the stored stem cells are thawed and given back to the patient through an infusion.
+After the patient completes chemotherapy, the stored stem cells are thawed and given back to the patient through an infusion.
 These reinfused stem cells grow into (and restore) the body's blood cells.

 New types of treatment are being tested in clinical trials.